wanjugu96/neighborhood-watch/README.md

-# Instgram Clone
+# Awaards Clone
 ## Author

 [Wanjugu Mung'au](https://github.com/wanjugu96)

 # Description
-A clone of the website for the popular photo app Instagram
+An application like Awwards (It doesn't necessarily have to be exactly the same).
+The application will allow a user to post a project he/she has created and get it reviewed by his/her peers.
 ##  Live Link
- Click [https://the-instgramclone.herokuapp.com/](Instagram clone)  to visit the site
+ Click [https://the-instgramclone.herokapp.com/](Instagram clone)  to visit the site

 ## User Story

-* Sign in to the application to start using.
-* Upload my pictures to the application.
-* See my profile with all my pictures.
-* Follow other users and see their pictures on my timeline.
+* View posted projects and their details
-* Like a picture and leave a comment on it.
+* Post a project to be rated/reviewed
+* Rate/ review other users' projects
+* Search for projects
+* View projects overall score
+* View my profile page